 KNC is located in Williams Bay, WI, directly north of the Williams Bay beach.
 The primary entrance to Kishwauketoe is at 251 Elkhorn Road (Hwy.
 67), south of Hwy.
 50.

 Parking is available near the entrance to both locations with well-marked trails leading directly into the conservancy.
 Trail maps are available at the lakefront and Hwy.
 67 entrances.
-The maps also show a cross-country ski trail and can be downloaded here.
+The trail maps show hiking and cross-country ski trails and can also be downloaded here.